-While the first medication you test may cause unwanted side effects or it may not be effective.
+While the first medication you test may cause unwanted side effects or may not be effective.

 The doctor usually tests treatments until they find the best medication for the patient.

-Clearly, the adoption of a healthier lifestyle is also very important for the control of high blood pressure.
+Adopting a healthier lifestyle is also significant for controlling high blood pressure.